pjagielski/spring-boot-swagger/README.md

 Usage
 =====
-spring-boot-swagger is available for download from central maven repository.
+Spring-boot-swagger is available for download from central maven repository.

 Maven:
 ```xml